afiskon/py-vm/README.md

 # py-vm

 Simple CLI wrapper for VirtualBox.
+Could be considered a Vagrant replacement in many cases.

 Usage: